andyhedges/zoned/README.md

 - a programmable DNS firewall or filter
 - a hybrid resolver with rule-based routing

-The internal architecture uses a strict domain-driven design so DNS messages are represented using rich domain objects rather than the underlying DNS implemetations' codecs.
-Currently the implementation is Netty, but the design allows for this to be swapped relatively easily
+Internally, Zoned uses a strict domain model where DNS messages are represented as rich domain objects rather than being tightly coupled to a specific DNS codec or wire format.
+The current implementation uses Netty, but the architecture is intentionally structured so that the underlying DNS and networking implementation can be replaced.

+At present, this project should be treated as a work-in-progress design and research effort rather than a functioning DNS server.

+<div style="clear: both;"></div>